MartinG-38/MLNHypEmb/README.md

 ## Citation

-If you use MLNHypEmb in your research, please cite:
+If you use MLNHypEmb in your research or project, please cite as mentionned in the Licence:

 ```
 @software{guillemaud2025mlnhypemb,